rusty-crank/playdate-rs/README.md

 ## Game assets bundling

-Please put all the assets file under the `assets` folder under the project root directory (the folder containing `Cargo.toml`).
-The CLI will automatically copy all the contents to the `.pdx` folder.
+Please put all assets files under the `assets` folder in the project's root directory (the folder containing `Cargo.toml`).
+The CLI will automatically copy all contents to the `.pdx` folder.
 All supported resources will be transformed by the `pdc` compiler.

-Please refer to the [examples/hello-world](examples/hello-world) project for more details.
+For more details, please refer to the [examples/hello-world](examples/hello-world) project.

 ##  `pdxinfo` generation and bundling

 The CLI will automatically generate a `pdxinfo` file under the `.pdx` folder.
 There are two ways to set the content of the `pdxinfo` file:

-1. Create a pdxinfo file under the project root directory (the folder containing `Cargo.toml`).
+1. Create a pdxinfo file in the project's root directory (the folder containing `Cargo.toml`).
 The CLI will automatically pick it up.
 2. Create a `[package.metadata.pdxinfo]` section in `Cargo.toml`:

 ```toml